Reclaim The City

-Reclaim The City (RTC) is a South African non-racial social movement campaigning for land and housing in Cape Town's inner-city and wealthy suburbs.
+Reclaim The City (RTC) is a South African non-racial social movement campaigning for land and housing in Cape Town's inner city and wealthy suburbs.

-Reclaim The City is known for its campaigns for affordable and low-income housing as well as spearheading the occupation of two empty and dilapidated government buildings which it turned into housing for poor and vulnerable families.
+Reclaim The City is known for its campaigns for affordable and low-income housing, as well as for spearheading the occupation of two empty and dilapidated government buildings, which it transformed into housing for poor and vulnerable families.